cwbennie/comms_code_demo23/README.md

 ### Project Info:
-An introduction to Linear Regression in Python, with examples for Simple and Multiple Linear Regression using popular python pakages.
+An introduction to Linear Regression in Python, with examples of how to create simple and multiple linear regression models using popular python packages.